axrp/axrp.github.io/_posts/2021-04-08-episode-6-debate-beth-barnes.markdown

 Sure.
 If people are interested in following you or your research, or exciting things you're putting out, how should they do that?

 **Beth Barnes:**
 Yeah.
-Most of the things will probably be [alignment forum](https://www.alignmentforum.org/) posts.
+Most of the things will probably be [Alignment Forum](https://www.alignmentforum.org/) posts.

 **Daniel Filan:**
 All right.
 Well, thanks for appearing on the show and to the listeners.
 I hope you join us again.